Important Information

 Transportation Flight - Jeep

 Although this trek is challenging the rewards are incomparable with other treks.
 This trek offers you the breathtaking vistas of giant mountains including the 8000s meters Kanchenjunga (8,586m) in the east and Makalu (8,463m) in the north.
-Besides mountains' views, you will also get to touch with the Buddhist monasteries, authentic culture of highland people, and traditional villages of Olangchung Gola.
-This area is also home to snow leopards and rare red panda.
-The pass Lumba Sumba (5177m) itself is a scenic viewpoint from where you will views the Makalu range and Kanchenjunga range extending from eastward to westward.
+Besides mountain views, you will also get in touch with the Buddhist monasteries, the authentic culture of highland people, and the traditional villages of Olangchung Gola.
+This area is also home to snow leopards and rare red pandas.
+The pass Lumba Sumba (5177m) itself is a scenic viewpoint from where you will view the Makalu range and Kanchenjunga range extending from eastward to westward.

 Route of Lumba Sumba Pass Trek: